Undergraduate Admission Policies

 - A $50.00 non-refundable application fee (waived for online application);

 - A high school transcript(s) that includes a minimum of six semesters of high school.
-We will use the highest grade point average reported on the transcript for admission and scholarship purposes.
+The highest grade point average reported on the transcript is used for admission and scholarship purposes.
 Benedictine College will accept unofficial transcripts for admission purposes.
 Applicants may submit an emailed copy of the transcript to ravenmail@benedictine.edu or to their admission counselor.

 All applicants who matriculate to Benedictine College must submit an official final high school transcript that includes the month and year of graduation, along with a signature of validation.